shhphp/SHH/README.md

 Directives make the code portable.
 It makes sure that it compiles on every compiler the same way.

 Directives are usually placed at the top of the document and must start at the beginning of the line.
-They begin with the character `!` followed by the directive name and can have arguments.
+They begin with the character `!` followed by the directive's name and can have arguments.

 Using two *exclamation marks* instead of just one deactivates a directive.